Dr Carmen Levick

 -

-I have published chapters and articles on varied topics including contemporary performances of Shakespeare´s plays, physical theatre, political theatre, globalization, Irish theatre and performance art.
+I have published chapters and articles on varied topics including contemporary performance studies, physical theatre, political theatre, heritage and museum studies.

 - Publications